MrBlaschke/Ulysses3_to_md_sync/README.md

 so top-level Marked-file can access media.
 (Marked does not otherwise link media for md-files in sub folders)
 6. Syncing should work even if sheets or md-files have been reorganized since last sync.
-Sync matching is based on UUID
+Sync-matching is based on common UUID

 ## Limitations (by design)
 1. Attachments are only exported for reference (in HTML comment block), but are kept untouched on sync/import
 2. Does not support changes to, or additional media files on sync-import
 3. New links to external media-files will be imported on sync though.
-3. On sync-conflicts new sheets will appear in Inbox (attachments only as plain text).
+3. On sync-conflicts, new sheets will appear in Inbox (attachments only as plain text).
-The original sheets are left untouched.
+The original sheets are then left untouched.
 4. No automatic snapshots of sheets before sync-import, but versions by manual saves (cmd+S), are kept intact.

 **Disclaimer:**
-This is a working prototype.
+This is a prototype, quick-and-dirty, but is should work ok.
-Please use on your own risk.
+Check it out, and use at your own risk.
-Please fix and improve!
+Feel free to fix and improve!

 Uses "terminal-notifier" or "growlnotify"
 (If not installed, prints to console instead)